monk-io/docs/docs/welcome.md

 <CustomLink to="/basics/monk-in-10.md">Start with CLI</CustomLink>

 If at any time you need help or want to share feedback, we'd love to hear from you!
 Find all our contacts and resources on the [Support](about/support.md) page to find our contacts, or join us directly on [Discord](https://discord.gg/monk-io).

+## About the Documentation

+Monk’s documentation supports Monk products as well as the Monk Community.
+All Monk documentation is licensed via a Creative-Commons license, so please feel free to open a [GitHub Issue or PR directly](https://github.com/monk-io/docs) if you see anything you would like clarified or fixed.